-5.18 Illustration of the quantization process for Delta Message deriva- tion in $\mathbb{R}^2$ .
-Each small quantization sphere (yellow) has the diam- eter of l .
-Alice's quantized MAP (QMAP) is determined by $r_q \times l$ , and stays within the same quantization sphere as Alice's original - 10 MAP 5.19 Roadwise coordinate graph of 200 vehicles from the NGSIM-101 5.20 First three components of the functional domain $\mathcal{A}$ 5.21 SIR to infer the five components of the representation vector $a$ for a series of observations from a test trajectory.
-Note the convergence of the components of the representation vector with respect to time.
-5 22 to time 5.22 ror tolerance 3ft 5.23 solute difference with ground-truth trajectory 115 5.24 The CAM broadcasting frequency was regulated by the DCC 117 5.25 Visualization of key performance metrics from the simulation.
-Spher- ical Codec helped reduce the channel load and the number of bytes broadcast and received by all stations 6.1 The conventional way of transmitting trajectory data: data is con- tinuously sent over the channel at periodic intervals.
-The recipient may need to interpolate between data points, but this is usually not necessary.
-121 6.2 In the silent inference scheme, the recipient will have to make ef- forts predicting the trajectory when the transmitter is not transmit- ting (i.e, during silent periods ).
-The transmitter also performs the same prediction task as the recipient to check if the recipient's pre- diction is correct or not.
-If it deviates more than some threshold value, the transmitter will transmit another message 6.3 Illustration of various random variables in $X{\rho_n}$ , including the acceleration impulse magnitude $M_k$ , the idle interval $I{0,k}$ , the active ( ) interval $I{1,k}$ 6.4 Discretization $\pi$ of the exemplary 2D sample space $\Omega$ and the iden- tity mapping $1{\pi}$ that maps B onto the cells whose size is $2^{-l}$ 6.5 The symmetric acceleration amplitude distribution of $M_k$ and the one-sided with positive support of acceleration amplitude distrib- ution $M_k^$ 6.6 Histogram for (a) the number of rebroadcasts (lower is better), and (b) the time between transmissions for LEMONS (higher is better).139
+5.18 Illustration of the quantization process for Delta Message derivation in \mathbb{R}^2 .
+Each small quantization sphere (yellow) has the diameter of l .
+Alice's quantized MAP (QMAP) is determined by $r_q \times l$, and stays within the same quantization sphere as Alice's original = 40 MAP 5.19 Roadwise coordinate graph of 200 vehicles from the NGSIM-101 dataset 5.20 First three components of the functional domain \mathcal{A} SIR to infer the five components of the representation vector a for a series of observations from a test trajectory.
+Note the convergence of the components of the representation vector with respect ۲ 22 to time 5.22 Representation values broadcast in subsequent messages, with error tolerance 3ft 5.23 Reconstruction of the trajectory by message recipients, and absolute difference with ground-truth trajectory 5.24 The CAM broadcasting frequency was regulated by the DCC 117 Visualization of key performance metrics from the simulation.
+Spherical Codec helped reduce the channel load and the number of bytes broadcast and received by all stations 6.1 The conventional way of transmitting trajectory data: data is continuously sent over the channel at periodic intervals.
+The recipient may need to interpolate between data points, but this is usually not necessary 6.2 In the silent inference scheme, the recipient will have to make efforts predicting the trajectory when the transmitter is not transmitting (i.e, during silent periods).
+The transmitter also performs the same prediction task as the recipient to check if the recipient's prediction is correct or not.
+If it deviates more than some threshold value, the transmitter will transmit another message 6.3 Illustration of various random variables in \tilde{X}{ρ_n} , including the acceleration impulse magnitude M_k , the idle interval $I{0,k}$, the active 6.4 interval $I{1,k}$ 0.4 tity mapping 1{π} that maps B onto the cells whose size is 2^{-l} 130 6.5 The symmetric acceleration amplitude distribution of M_k and the one-sided with positive support of acceleration amplitude distrib- ution M{ν}^ 6.6 Histogram for (a) the number of rebroadcasts (lower is better), and (b) the time between transmissions for LEMONS (higher is better).140